AntonioK180/SmartParno/README.md

 Because Kris Vassikov had previous experience with Wi-Fi communication we knew exactly what to do.
 We bought a brand new NodeMCU ESP8266 and started experimenting with it.
 After a research we decided to use a program called Blynk to take care of the server-side.
 Later we decided to change this up, because it dind't fully fulfill our needs.

 #### But how do we power all of this???
-I. First we wanted to use a power outlet
+I. First we wanted to use a power outlet, but decided that this is not a good choice, since it would require a power outlet to be close to the _parno_, which is very inconvenient.
 II.
-Batteries
+The other and more valid option was to use batteries.
+Right now SmartParno is powered by 4 3A Batteries, but we have not yet tested how much the battery life is.